bradchristie/taminations-flutter/assets/c1/stretch_concept.md

 > ![alt](stretch_concept_5.png)
 >

-If the centers cannot move along the long axis of the formation to get away from the ends they had been working with, then the call is improper.
-For example, Stretch Swing Thru is not proper from here:
+If the Centers cannot move along the long axis of the formation to get away from the Ends they had been working with, then the call is improper.
+For example, "Stretch Swing Thru" is not proper from here:

 >
 > ![alt](stretch_concept_6.png)